AUT professor on how to be like Steve Jobs

 A renewed fasting craze is sweeping Silicon Valley.

-Tech execs are "bio-hacking" their bodies, skipping meals to provoke chemical responses that will sharpen their minds, raise their immunity and lengthen their lives.
+Tech execs are "bio-hacking" their bodies, skipping meals to provoke chemical responses that will burn fat, sharpen their minds, raise their immunity and lengthen their lives.

 Elon Musk is reportedly the latest to get in on the craze, first made famous by the late Steve Jobs.

 Me, I'm a simple white-collar desk jockey, looking to get rid of an increasingly substantial gut (if NBR publisher Todd Scott and I were Winston Peters and Shane Jones, in weight terms I would be the Shane Jones).

 And so it was that I picked up AUT professor of public health Grant Schofield's new book, What the Fast, co-authored with dietitian Caryn Zinn and chef Craig Rodger and, a couple of weeks later, invited him into the NBR View studio – knowing it would inevitably lead to a public weight loss challenge.

 Todd is also on board.
 The NBR owner has recently spoken out about using alcohol and cannabis to self-medicate for ADHD.
 He's now given up his vices in favour of healthy treatment only but a side effect is that he's found it harder to get up at 4am and go for his usual three half-marathons a week without a puff on his pipe first.
 Result: He's added 6kg to tip the scales at 81kg.

 As for my current weight, that's enthusiastically discussed by Prof Scofield and Todd in the video below (spoiler: 120kg).